oullin/infra/better-db.md

 ## Step 2: Crafting the `docker-compose.yml`

 This file is the heart of our deployment.
-We will define three core services:
-1.  `api-db`: The long-running, persistent PostgreSQL database.
-2.  `db-migrate`: A short-lived "job" container to securely run database migrations.
-3.  `api`: A placeholder for your main application service.

-Create a `docker-compose.yml` file with the following content:
+It is designed to be **environment-agnostic**, supporting both local development and CI/CD pipelines through dynamic variable substitution.

 ```yaml
 version: '3.9'